 Another method to potentially increase trap capture rate and efficiency may be to increase the number of traps used together or to enhance the attraction of the main sticky trap with some additional visual cues.
 Size matters as explained above.
 The addition of a host plant clearly increases the number and/or the residence time of responding leafhoppers thereby bringing them in closer contact with the trap.
 This might function by increasing the active distance of the trap to the leafhoppers, thus in effect sampling more area around the trap.
 We tested this concept in several ways in several tests with both Seabright and tube traps as follows but found no significant increase in trap capture rate.
-We placed traps in the field using an randomized complete block (RCB) design with treatments of one, two and three traps together two m apart.
+We placed traps in the field using an randomized complete block (RCB) design with treatments of 1, 2 and 3 traps together 2 m apart.
 We placed sticky traps ≤ 0.5 m away from another yellow tube without stickem that was 7.6 cm in width but 91 cm in length (bottom 30 cm next to trap and top 60 cm above the sticky trap).
-We also placed the larger yellow tube without stickem directly above the target sticky traps once they respond such as moving down, repeated flying around into the trap, etc. that may be exploited.
-We also tested a treatment that placed the larger tube without stickem below the target trap (ground -one m) without significant improvement in trap catch.
+We also placed the larger yellow tube without stickem directly above the target sticky trap.
+These results appear to indicate that GWSS respond directly to traps and do not spend time in any behavior around traps once they respond such as moving down, repeated flying around into the trap, etc. that may be exploited.
+We also tested a treatment that placed the larger tube without stickem below the target trap (ground -1 m) without significant improvement in trap catch.